Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Experiments

 \section{Experiments}

 \textbf{Large-scale training:} In Table~\ref{tab:scalability}, we compare ProtoT to the 3 baselines at large-scale training (first vs.\ last column).
 We study the effect of simultaneously scaling the hidden size 2x, the layers 2x, the context size by 2x, and the training data ${\sim}$19x, versus the default training settings.
 The results show that ProtoT scales well to the large model/data scenario.
-We show that ProtoT maintains relative performance to LLaMA, or even improves it (15.0 $\rightarrow{}$ 14.3\% worse) with scale.
+We show that ProtoT maintains relative performance to LLaMA, or even improves it (15.0 $\rightarrow$ 14.3\% worse) with scale.
 Furthermore, ProtoT outperforms the DeltaNet linear-attention baseline (29.5 vs.\ 31.5 perplexity, respectively).
 However, a large gap remains versus LLaMA and the Mamba state-space model (29.5 vs.\ 25.8 and vs.\ 26.5, respectively).
 While we did our best to optimise ProtoT, this is the first iteration of the model, whereas established LMs like LLaMA have had multiple \citep{touvron2023llama, touvron2023llama2, grattafiori2024llama}.
 We expect with community feedback and further refinement to shrink this gap.

 \textbf{Long-context scalability:} The results in Table~\ref{tab:scalability} (columns 1-4) show that ProtoT scales poorly with context length (if other model dimensions are fixed), which suggests that ProtoT is running into a bottleneck.
 This is likely because the cross-sequence communications pass through the prefix mean (Fig.~\ref{diag:proto_t} and Eq.~\ref{eq:proto_t}), over R channels with h hidden dimensions each, which can be restrictive.
 We further investigate this issue in the final 3 rows of Table~\ref{tab:scalability}, where we compare possible culprits: the hidden size h, the number of prototypes R, and the layers L (which can also play a role).
-The results show that the hidden dimension is the most restrictive as increasing it is the only one of the 3 that keeps improving with context size beyond 1024.
+The results show that the hidden dimension is the most restrictive as increasing it shows the best context scalability out of the 3 interventions.
 Our model is most affected by this likely because of our choice to project down to $h/2$ at the values ($V(x_j)$ in Eq.\ref{eq:proto_t}) to save compute, further exacerbating this bottleneck.
 In practice, this is less of an issue because, in more realistic settings (e.g.\ \textit{Large-Scale Training}), the larger capacity of the model would allow for larger context lengths.